Vulcan, Alberta: Vulcan Community Healthcare Centre

 The Vulcan Community Healthcare Centre offers emergency and long-term care medical services.
 The hospital had 5,125 visits for emergency medical services in the 2013/2014 year.
 It has eight medical beds with 15 long-term care beds and hosts a medical clinic.

+Emergency services

+RCMP detachment

+The Vulcan RCMP detachment offers criminal record checks, non-emergency complaints, police certificates, crime reporting, and vulnerable sector checks.
+It serves north up to Queenstown, east up to Lomond, south up to Peacock, and west out to Brant.

+Fire station

+Vulcan County fire station 27 is located beside the RCMP detachment in Vulcan.
+It has three fire engines.

 Geography

 Climate

 Vulcan experiences a dry continental climate (Köppen climate classification Dfb) with long, cold winters and short, warm summers.